LG V series

-The LG V series is a line of high-end Android devices produced by LG Electronics.
+The LG V series was a line of high-end Android devices produced by LG Electronics.
 This series is slated above the LG G series.
 The first phone in the V series, the LG V10, was unveiled in September 2015, the first smartphone to have the multiples of 10.
+The last in the series is the LG V60 ThinQ released in March 2020.

 Phones

 LG V10

 LG announced the V10 smartphone in September 2015.
 It features a secondary display above the main screen, as well as two 5MP front-facing cameras (the secondary being 120° wide angle).
 Introducing a fingerprint sensor and home button combination as well as a leather back, it also includes comprehensive manual photo and video modes for advanced and quick editing while on the move.